pablo-meier/Pablog/_src/posts/2012-12-14-shootings.md

 Gabby Giffords isn't an abstraction, a symbol.
 She's a person, with a family, with hopes and dreams.
 The victims in Colorado weren't abstractions; they were people out to see a movie.
 The 20 kindergardeners shot today weren't abstractions.

 When you consider the question of whether or not it should be legal to own 10 assault rifles without ever getting background check or psychologically evaluated, I suggest you really ask yourself how you'd feel about such a right if it was *your* child, brother, sister, or parent.
 Because for 27 families today, that's what happened.

 (An [interactive map][11] on mass shootings in America.)

 To go back full circle:

 * You'd have to be deluded (at best, more likely stupid and/or ignorant) to get offended at the notion that discussion of gun control reform _may_ be in the best interest of the citizenry.
 * Let's also fucking get some decent mental (hell, **general**) health resources in this country.

-* Fuck everything.
+And oh yeah, fuck everything.

    [1]: http://andrewsullivan.thedailybeast.com/2012/12/the-horror-in-newtown-reader-reax.html
    [2]: http://www.motherjones.com/politics/2012/09/mass-shootings-investigation